-Eleven municipalities across Canada are working on extending voting rights to permanent residents.
-Let’s make Vancouver next.
+45+ countries including Australia, Denmark, New Zealand, and seven jurisdictions in the US are allowing permanent residents to vote in municipal elections.
+Currently, eleven municipalities across Canada are working on extending voting rights to permanent residents.
+Let’s make Vancouver first.

 Permanent residents (PR) share the same responsibilities as citizens.
+They are valuable, contributing members to society.
 Yet despite their contributions to our city they are left without a voice – without representation by our elected officials whose decisions affect them.
 In Vancouver, that’s equivalent to missing 30% of voters.

-#LOSTVOTESYVR is a campaign to make our local government accountable to everyone who lives in Vancouver.
+#LOSTVOTESYVR is a campaign to make our local government inclusive and accountable to everyone who lives in Vancouver.

 Without a vote, new residents can feel disengaged from our communities.
 Excluding them suggests that their voice is considered less valuable, and represents a major loss for a city that celebrates the benefits of inclusion, diversity, and multiculturalism everyday.